DCASE-REPO/psds_eval/README.md

    Hence, not all possible configurations of the given system are expected to lie on the curve.
 However, the summary of the performance and how it changes for each class is still represented in the PSD-ROC and its area (i.e. the PSDS).
+   * The PSD-ROC curve is monotonically increasing.
+However, when `alpha_st` is not 0, this can no longer be guaranteed (cf. Equation 9 in the paper linked above).

 ## Installation
 In order to install the `psds_eval` package: